PiotrPrzybylak/stream-life/README.md

 [![Build Status](https://travis-ci.org/mkrogemann/stream-life.svg?branch=master)](https://travis-ci.org/mkrogemann/stream-life)

+Why would you implement Game of Life based on Java streams?
+Well, you would not.

-The solution is very slow at this point, simply because streaming through the whole universe for each Cell cannot be the fastest way to do it.
-So what's required is a more intelligent data structure or a way to efficiently build sub streams for the neighborhoods of each Cell.
+The solution is very slow, simply because streaming through the whole universe for each Cell cannot be the fastest way to do it.

+This code rather represents a stubborn, somewhat stupid idea.

-Using parallelStream() vs. stream() displays expected behaviour: All cores are busy when using parallelStream().
+One learning though: Using parallelStream() vs. stream() displays expected behaviour: All cores are busy when using parallelStream().